joemasilotti/turbolinks/README.md

 })
 ```

-When possible, use event delegation to ...
+When possible, avoid using the `turbolinks:load` event to add event listeners directly to elements on the page body.
+Instead, consider using [event delegation](https://learn.jquery.com/events/event-delegation/) to register event listeners once on `document` or `window`.

 ## Understanding Caching